Employer branding: Employer Branding ROI

 Branding agency Chezz suggests that employer brand ROI should be based on a wider data set that also includes engagement with employer brand materials and loyalty to employer brand content, giving a richer overall picture.

 Employer Branding and Tools

 There are now an emerging group of tools that can assist HR and Marketing teams in their employer branding efforts.
 Some of these tools were originally designed for marketing purposes.
 Others are existing HRTech that have evolved to have employer branding capabilities such as the newer generation of applicant tracking systems and job boards.
 There is also a small group of software providers that focuses explicitly on employer branding such.

-Many companies value positively that their employees develop their personal brand so that it has a beneficial impact on the company's reputation.
-According to Alberto Chinchilla Abadías "it is advisable that the company train its workers and managers in communication and digital skills in order to effectively use these technologies."

 Employer brand management

 Employer brand management expands the scope of this brand intervention beyond communication to incorporate every aspect of the employment experience, and the people management processes and practices (often referred to as "touch-points") that shape the perceptions of existing and prospective employees.
 In other words, employer brand management addresses the reality of the employment experience and not simply its presentation.
 By doing so it supports both external recruitment of the right kind of talent sought by an organization to achieve its goals, and the subsequent desire for effective employee engagement and employee retention.